asrhou/NATMI/README.md

 DiffEdges.py creates a folder (in the result folder) containing the simple graph and hypergraph for the given ligand-receptor pair in the dataset.

 ## Example workflow simple (single-cell toy dataset)
-This workflow shows how to extract and visualize intercellular communication using mouse single-cell RNA-seq dataset ('toy.sc.em.txt') and the corresponding annotation file ('toy.sc.ann.txt').
+This workflow shows how to extract and visualize intercellular communication using mouse single-cell RNA-seq dataset ('toy.sc.em.txt') and the corresponding annotation file ('toy.sc.ann.txt') and literature supported ligand-receptor pairs from connectomeDB2020.

 ### Extract ligand-receptor-mediated interactions in 'toy.sc.em.txt' and save results to 'test' folder using ExtractEdges.py.
 The first step of NATMI-based analysis is always to predict the potential ligand-receptor-mediated interactions between cells using the user-specified ligand-receptor pairs.
 Here, we use literature supported ligand-receptor pairs in connectomeDB2020 and ExtractEdges.py to extract interactions in the toy single-cell dataset.